How to read the rating of online casinos and slot machines

 Why not blindly believe the reviews?

-Reviews are an important but subjective source.
-Here's why:
+Feedback is an important but subjective source.
+That's why:

-What to pay attention to if the rating is high:
+What to look for if the rating is high:

 Practical checklist